Available 24/7

 Ownership of an AR-15 could be considered illegal in New York if the firearm does not comply with the SAFE Act, which bans specific assault weapon features like pistol grips, detachable magazines, and folding stocks.
 To legally own an AR-15, it must meet state compliance requirements or be registered if it was acquired before the ban.

 If you are facing gun charges in New York, time is of the essence.
+You need to hire a gun crime lawyer who will diligently advocate for you.
 The Law Offices of Robert Tsigler, PLLC, are ready to discuss your case with you and defend your rights.
-Contact our firm to schedule a consultation.
+We offer years of experience, compassionate guidance, 24/7 availability, multilingual services, and experience in both state and federal courts in New York, including the US District Court for the Southern District of New York.

 Leave a Reply